 The unaudited pro forma financial information of Stronghold Inc. presented in this prospectus for all periods prior to April 1, 2021 has been derived by the application of pro forma adjustments to the historical consolidated financial statements of our accounting predecessor and its subsidiaries included elsewhere in this prospectus.
-These pro forma adjustments give effect to the Reorganization and the consummation of the IPO (assuming shares of our Class A common stock are issued and sold in the IPO at an initial public offering price of \$ per share of Class A common stock, which is the midpoint of the price range set forth on the cover page of the prospectus used in connection with the IPO (which we refer to as the "IPO Prospectus"), and that the underwriters do not exercise their option to purchase additional shares of Class A common stock in the IPO), as if they had occurred on January 1, 2020, in the case of the unaudited pro forma consolidated statement of operations data, and as of December 31, 2020, in the case of the unaudited pro forma consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.
+These pro forma adjustments give effect to the Reorganization and the consummation of the IPO, as if they had occurred on January 1, 2020, in the case of the unaudited pro forma consolidated statement of operations data, and as of December 31, 2020, in the case of the unaudited pro forma consolidated Pro Forma Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.